WhuanY/vprm/benchmark_runner/README.md

 ```
 bash run_all.sh
 ```
-If some raw files requiring the right location are missing, it will throw errors and corresponding installation path.
+If some raw files requiring the right location are missing, it will throw errors and corresponding download path.
 Please follow the instructions to download them all.

 ### Run Individual Benchmarks
 You can also run individual benchmarks separately: